flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/throttle-calibration.md

 The "**ThrottleConfiguration.ini**" file stores the configuration values from the flyPad Throttle Calibration page.

 You can edit or delete this file while Microsoft Flight Simulator is shut down, and it will be loaded when you start the next flight with the FlyByWire A32NX.

-To restore the default values you can just delete this file.
+To restore the default values, you can just delete this file.
 It will be regenerated the next time you start a flight with the FlyByWire A32NX and use the flyPad Throttle Configuration page to `SAVE & APPLY` a configuration.

 !!! warning
-    The below example file can be used as a starting point for a **Thrustmaster TCA Throttle Quadrant** although it is easier to just  delete the config file and restart configuration.
+    The below example file can be used as a starting point for a **Thrustmaster TCA Throttle Quadrant**, although it is easier to just delete the config file and restart configuration.

-    Be aware that each throttle is a little different and you MUST verify that these values work for your hardware!
+    Be aware that each throttle is a little different, and you MUST verify that these values work for your hardware!

 Example "**ThrottleConfiguration.ini**" file based on the default values: